sjfricke/Tango-C-NDK-Tutorial/Section_01_NDK/README.md

 * [Chapter 3 - **Directory Layout**](./Tutorials/Chapter_03.md)
     * The overall layout of a project.
 * [Chapter 4 - **The Java Source**](./Tutorials/Chapter_04.md)
-    * The seperate UI thread in Java.
+    * The separate UI thread in Java.
 * [Chapter 5 - **The Java Native**](./Tutorials/Chapter_05.md)
     * Telling Java to use native code.
 * [Chapter 6 - **The JNI Header**](./Tutorials/Chapter_06.md)